fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_lambda_expressions/01_trailing_return_type.md

 //           ^^^^^^ return type
 ```

 Paremeters and return type should be obvious - they work just like with ordinary funcions.
-Only there is a different order - return type is specified after parameters with `-> Type` syntax.
+There is just a different order - return type is specified **after** parameters with `-> Type` syntax.

-The `[]` is not only used to start a lambda expression.
-It has the feature of capturing - this is "what makes lambdas lambdas".
-Some programming languages do have `lambda` keyword.
-C++ has the philosophy of not adding new keywords, if something existing can be reused (backwards compability) - this time the bracket syntax has been given a new purpose.
-And since `[]` alone would not make sense earlier, the addition of lambda expressions did not break anything - previously it was invalid code.
+`[]` has more purposes besides just starting a lambda expression.
+Between brackets, **captures** can placed - and this is the very unique feature of lambdas.

 On captures and more special use of `[]` there will in a while.
 First, I will explain more things about the syntax.

-### trailing return type
+## trailing return type

 C++11 has introduced lambda expressions.
 Part of their syntax relies upon the *trailing return type* (also introduced in 2011).
 Interestingly, this feature can also be used for ordinary functions: